No. 8 Canes pull through another close call, squeeze past Syracuse Orange 27-19

 Most of the Syracuse offense came on the ground – it outran Miami 264-136 in that category.
 Running back Dontae Strickland led the Orange with 105 yards rushing on 14 carries.
 Dungey carried the ball 20 times for 100 yards as well.

-Along with four turnovers, Miami’s defense collected nine tackles for loss and four sacks.
+Along with forcing four turnovers, Miami’s defense collected nine tackles for loss and four sacks.
 Sophomore linebacker Michael Pinckney was locked in the entire afternoon with nine total tackles, 3.5 tackles for loss and 2.5 sacks.
 Junior cornerback Michael Jackson caught two interceptions – the first time a UM defender has had multiple interceptions in a game since Artie Burns in 2015.

 “We come into every week and prepare like it’s the biggest game of our lives,” Pinckney said.
 “Everybody is doubting us right now, so we have a chip on our shoulder to prove that we are one of the best teams in America.”